Ukraine invasion: What to know as Russian forces target Kyiv

 CIVILIANS IN HARM’S WAY

-Waking to the second day of Russia’s invasion,horrified civilians found themselves at riskas artillery shells rained down on some residential buildings on Kyiv’s outskirts.

-City residents stood uneasily in doorways of apartment buildings watching armored personnel carriers driving down the streets.
+He said a further 1,115 people, including 33 children, were wounded in the Russian invasion.

+A missile struck a high-rise apartment building in the city’s southwestern outskirts near one of Kyiv’s two passenger airports, Mayor Klitchsko said, leaving a jagged hole of ravaged apartments over several floors.
+A rescue worker said six civilians were injured.

-After 8 p.m., a large boom was heard near Maidan Nezalezhnosti, the square in central Kyiv.
+After 8 p.m. on Friday, a large boom was heard near Maidan Nezalezhnosti, the square in central Kyiv.
 And the mayor said five explosions struck near a major power plant just outside the city.
 The causes of the explosions was not immediately known.

-Ravina Shamdasani, a spokeswoman for the U.N.
-High Commissioner for Human Rights, said its staffers have so far verified at least 25 civilian deaths and 102 injured, mostly from shelling and airstrikes.

-A spokeswoman for the U.N. refugee agency, Shabia Mantoo, said more than 100,000 people were believed to have left their homes in Ukraine and that “up to 4 million people may flee to other countries if the situation escalates.”

 FLEEING FOR SAFETY